 Upgrading to Version 7 from Version 5

 When you perform upgrade to version 7 from Veeam Backup for Google Cloud version 5.0, the backup appliance operating system is upgraded from Ubuntu 20.04 LTS to Ubuntu 22.04 LTS, and the configuration database is upgraded to PostgreSQL 16.
-During upgrade, the original root disk of the backup appliance will be replaced with a new one.
+Consider that during upgrade, the original root disk of the backup appliance will be replaced with a new one.

 • Infrastructure Manager must be enabled for the Google Cloud project to which the backup appliance belongs.
 Otherwise, upgrade operation may fail or cause unexpected errors.